 The figure below includes data from the California Physical Fitness Test (PFT).
-190 California has chosen the FITNESSGRAM® as the annual PFT for students in grades five, seven, and nine in public schools.
+California has chosen the FITNESSGRAM® as the annual PFT for students in grades five, seven, and nine in public schools.
 The FITNESSGRAM® is a comprehensive health-related fitness test developed by The Cooper Institute.
-The PFT includes a range of comprehensive assessments such as aerobic capacity (testing involving running), abdominal strength and endurance (testing involving curl-ups), upper body strength and endurance (testing involving push-ups, pull-ups, and arm hangs), trunk extensor strength and flexibility (testing involving trunk lifts), body composition (testing involving body fat and BMI), and flexibility (sitting and reach, and shoulder stretching).
-191
+The PFT includes a range of comprehensive assessments such as aerobic capacity (testing involving running), abdominal strength and endurance (testing involving curl-ups), upper body strength and endurance (testing involving curl-ups), trunk extensor strength and flexibility (testing involving trunk lifts), body composition (testing involving body fat and BMI), and flexibility (sitting and reach, and shoulder stretching).

-Most fitness categories are unvaried among the school districts in the Coachella Valley, Riverside County, and California.
+As illustrated in the figure below, most fitness categories are unvaried among the school districts in the Coachella Valley, Riverside County, and California.
 However, more than half of CVUSD ninth graders (50.4%) need improvement or need improvement with a health risk in upper body strength, which is considerably higher than ninth graders at DSUSD (29.5%), PSUSD (39.6%), Riverside County (30.1%), and California (31.5%).
-Note that the California Physical Fitness Test Reference Guide does not explicitly define "health risk."
+Note that the California Physical Fitness Test Reference Guide does not explicitly define "health risk".